SoluzioniFutura/SF-Env/README.md

-#Soluzioni Futura Enviroments.
+#Soluzioni Futura Enviroments
 Log the current NODE_ENV, checking if it is one of supported ones for the application.
 If it's is not, overrides it with a default one.

-1 - you can fully customize your options and you default environment:
+1 - you can fully customize your environment set and the default environment if NODE_ENV is not set:
 ```
-//setting up options
+//setting up environment set
-var options = {
+var environmentSet = {
  environments: {
    development: { color: 'green' },
    staging: { color: 'yellow' },